-Prerequisite: CHEM 3323, 3324 or equivalent.
+Prerequisite: CHEM 2323, CHEM 2325or equivalent.

 CHEM 4369 - Food Chemistry and Human Nutrition

 Designed for science students.
 Understanding the nature of food constituents including proteins, lipids, carbohydrates, vitamins, minerals and molecular functions of the food constituents, food safety and how nutrients affect pathogenesis and health.
 Critically review information, claims and fads as pertaining to nutrition and health.